Experience a riverboat ride in Kurashiki Bikan Historical Quarter! From purchasing tickets to riding instructions and gourmet food

 Tickets can be purchased at the Kurashikikan Tourist Information Center.

-Meet at the boarding point 5 minutes before
+Meet at the boarding point 5 minutes before departure

-We were told to gather 5 minutes before, so we went to the riverboat boarding point on the opposite side of the river from the "Kurashikikan Tourist Information Center" where we had bought our tickets early.
-The red Japanese umbrellas were a landmark and we could easily find it.
+We were told to gather five minutes before the scheduled departure time, so we went to the riverboat boarding point on the opposite side of the river from the Kurashikikan Tourist Information Center, where we had bought our tickets early.
+The Aka Japanese umbrellas were a landmark, so we were able to find it easily.

 Farewell to the previous group

-Enjoy Kurashiki sightseeing from the water
+Enjoy Kurashiki sightseeing from the Mizukami

 This time I was able to ride at the front.
-The boatman was at the back rowing the riverboat with a bamboo pole.
-We slowly headed south, first toward the Seto Inland Sea(downstream).
-If we continued south, we would reach the Seto Inland Sea in about 15 kilometers.
+The boatman was at the back rowing the riverboat using a bamboo pole.
+We slowly headed south, first towards the Seto Naikai Sea (downstream).
+If we continued south, it would take about 15 kilometers to reach the Seto Naikai.
 As we went along, the boatman gave us explanations, so we could enjoy sightseeing.

 Cormorant

 A cormorant suddenly popped its head out of the river right next to the boat.
 I was surprised.
-It was very used to people and swam parallel to the riverboat without any sign of fear, popping its head out and catching fish.
+It was very used to people and swam alongside the riverboat without any sign of fear, popping its head out and catching fish.
 I was surprised to be able to see a cormorant so close to the water surface at eye level.
 It had a cute face.

 Go under Nakabashi Bridge